Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Supplementary Materials

-\textbf{Multiple Passes for Citation Network Application.} Our proposed algorithm fits the ARDMMSB model to minibatches in parallel.
+Our proposed algorithm fits the ARDMMSB model to minibatches in parallel.
 However, when fitting to a large network, each minibatch will contain a small fraction of nodes in the network.
 After initialization, the nodes in each minibatch will be run through the algorithm with weakly informative subpopulation blockmatrix parameters.
 Thus, the fit of each node ignores link information from all other minibatches.
 The subpopulation and blockmatrix parameters, on the other hand, will contain richer information since they are averaged over all the minibatches.
-We do another pass as summarized in Algorithm~\ref{Algorithm 2} to allow this information to propagate back to the rest of the nodes.
+We do another pass as summarized in Algorithm~S1 to allow this information to propagate back to the rest of the nodes.

 Figure~\ref{fig:passes} illustrates the effect of running multiple passes on the membership profile vectors of the papers.
 Each plot is a histogram of the KL-divergences of the community membership profile vectors between passes of the algorithm.
 The top left plot shows that many of the papers did not move very far after the first pass.
 However, the top left plot shows that after the second pass, the paper membership profiles moved significantly.
 This illustrates that propagating the information that journals contain after the first pass is essential to update the paper profiles.
 After this propagation, another pass will not add much information and so the paper profiles will not change very much.
 This is clear in the bottom right plot.